CBSE Class 12 English Lesson 5 On the Face of it Summary, Line by Line Explanation along with Difficult Word Meanings from Vistas Book

 Dribble: to fall slowly

-Explanation of the above passage: Derry said that he will never look different.
+Explanation / Answer: Derry said that he will never look different.
 When he will be as old as Mr. Lamb then also he will have only half a face.
 Mr. Lamb said that yes he will always have half a face but the world was full of so many things to look at.
 So, he must look at its beauty.
 Derry questioned him that was the garden the whole world for him.
 Lamb said that when he was present in the garden, then the garden was his world.
 He then questioned him whether his leg hurt.
 Lamb replied that tin didn’t hurt, it never pained.
 Derry asked him if he suffered pain when he lost his leg.
 Lamb said that it pained back then.
 He then asked him if it pained now, where the artificial leg stuck into the real one.
 Lamb said that sometimes it pained in wet weather but it was not that important.
 Derry said that he could understand what he meant by all this as he had heard people saying that you should take a lesson from those who suffer in pain and never cry or complain about their problems.
 Mr. Lamb said that he didn’t say so.
 Derry continued that people told him to look at those people who were in worse conditions than him.
 They told him that he might have become blind, be born deaf or be handicapped and have to remain in a wheelchair.
 He may even have been born with mental disorder.
 Mr. Lamb said that yes it was true and that Derry knew so much.

 Passage: DERRY: It won’t make my face change.
 Do you know, one day, a woman went by me in the street — I was at a bus-stop — and she was with another woman, and she looked at me, and she said…. whispered….only I heard her…. she said, “Look at that, that’s a terrible thing.
 That’s a face only a mother could love.”